jungwook-lee/learn2seg/README.md

 # learn2seg
-> Learn to segment using only bounding boxes!
+> Learn to segment images using only bounding box annotations!

-## Description of Project

-## Description of Data

-## Plan of Implementation

-## Requisites
+The following package provides a framework to easily apply weakly annotated learning for segmentation.

+Current limitations:
+- Only works on greyscale images
-- greyscale image
+- Fixed image sizes only
-- bounding box annotations

 #### Dependencies